 The World Economic Forum defines generative AI as "a category of artificial intelligence (AI) algorithms that generate new outputs based on the data they have been trained on.
 Unlike traditional AI systems that are designed to recognize patterns and make predictions, generative AI creates new content in the form of images, text, audio, and more."
-Some examples of generative AI tools include but are not limited to: ChatGPT, Google Bard, Microsoft Copilot, Stable Diffusion, GrammarlyGo, and Adobe Firefly (Mesa Community College.
+Some examples of generative AI tools include but are not limited to: ChatGPT, Gemini, Microsoft Copilot, Stable Diffusion, GrammarlyGo, and Adobe Firefly (Mesa Community College.
 (2024).
 Primary menu.
 The Center for Teaching and Learning).

 Assignments are intended to encourage learning by helping the student develop critical thinking skills through analysis, applications, and implementation.
 The use of artificial intelligence (AI) will limit the learning of the student.
 The nursing profession requires critical thinking development.
-All assignments must be of the student's own work unless instructed to use AI in the learning process https://go.boarddocs.com/ut/mtc/Board.nsf/goto?open&id=C76LVU587400#)
+All assignments must be of the student's own work unless instructed to use AI in the learning process.

-The use of generative AI tools will be considered academic misconduct according to MTECH's code of conduct. (see Cheating Policy 2022 at
+The use of generative AI tools will be considered academic misconduct according to MTECH's code of conduct.
+(Refer to Cheating Policy 2022 at https://go.boarddocs.com/ut/mtc/Board.nsf/goto?open&id=C76LVU587400#)